Sabbatical and Pre-Tenure Leaves

 Types of Sabbatical or Pre-Tenure Leave Projects: Most leave applications will fall within the following categories:

-A. Research, Publication, Performance, or Production: A proposal should meet the highest professional standards, including demonstrated expertise requisite for the complexity and difficulty of the project, and in most cases show promise of publication.
+A. Research, Publication, Performance, or Exhibition: A proposal should meet the highest professional standards, including demonstrated expertise requisite for the complexity and difficulty of the project, and, with rare exceptions, show promise of publication, performance, or exhibition.
 Applicants are encouraged to submit a reasonably detailed description of the project (e.g., a prospectus, table of contents, sample chapters, or correspondence with other scholars or editors).
-In the case of the arts, proposals can specify activities, which lead to performance or exhibition.
-After the first sabbatical, applicants for a subsequent leave for scholarly purposes should provide evidence of previous publishing, performance, or production.
+In the case of the arts, proposals can specify activities, that lead to performance or exhibition.
+After the first sabbatical, applicants for a subsequent leave for scholarly purposes should provide evidence of previous publishing, performance, or exhibition.
 Normally the university will not grant a leave to continue a project started on a previous leave.

 B. Curricular and Pedagogical Development: Leaves may also help faculty members to meet changing curricular and pedagogical needs.
-Some faculty members may wish to develop a new--or to renew an old--area of teaching competence, while others might explore new modes of teaching.
-Applicants should describe the project’s objectives and procedures (including a timetable), place the proposal in the context of their professional development, and justify the project in terms of contributions to the discipline, department and university.
+Some faculty members may wish to develop a new--or to renew an old--area of teaching expertise, while others might explore new modes of teaching.
+Applicants should describe the project’s objectives and procedures (including a timetable), place the project in the context of their professional development, and justify the project in terms of contributions to the discipline, department and University.

-C. Projects which combine these projects will be hybrids of Category A and B.
+C. Projects that combine these projects will be hybrids of Category A and B.

 Scope and Product: Because the interests and aims of colleagues vary, there will be a great deal of variation among leave applications.
 An over-riding expectation, however, is that leave activities go substantially beyond the normal expectations of professional activity during the regular school year.
-Approved leaves need to have:
+Approved leaves need to have the following pieces:

 a clearly defined goal

 Planning and Documentation: Advance planning is a key to an acceptable proposal.
-Discussion with colleagues both at DePauw and off-campus, as well as the Dean of Faculty, may prove helpful in the early stages.
-In the design of the proposal, emphasis usually falls on one of two areas: scholarly/artistic work or teaching and curricular development.
+Discussion with colleagues both at DePauw and off campus, as well as the Dean of Faculty, may prove helpful in the early stages.
+In the design of the proposal, emphasis usually falls on: scholarly/artistic work or teaching and curricular development.
 The locale of the leave is another important issue.
-Colleagues are encouraged whenever possible to leave the campus, if but for a brief period.
-Supplemental funding through the John and Janice Fisher Fund for Faculty Development is available automatically to assist persons in defraying expenses incurred for relocation during sabbatical leaves.
+There are some funds through Faculty Development for colleagues to relocate to defray relocation costs.